Fiji Indian organisations: Maha Sangh (1941)

 Federation of Cane Growers and its successor, the Fiji Cane Growers Association.

 Maunatul Islam Association of Fiji (1942)

 Maunatul Islam Association of Fiji (MIAF) represents approximately 30% of the Sunni Muslims in Fiji who are mostly followers of Imam Shafi.
 The followers of Imam Shafi in Fiji are the descendants of Muslims of Malayalam origin who came to Fiji under the indenture system from Kerala in South India between 1903 and 1916.
-The other Sunni Muslim organisation in Fiji, the Fiji Muslim League, represents all other Sunni Muslims in Fiji who are mostly followers of Imam Hanafi.
-The organisation originally operated under the name of Then India Maunatul Islam Association of Fiji since it was officially formed in 1942.
+The other Sunni Muslim organization in Fiji, the Fiji Muslim League, represents all other Sunni Muslims in Fiji who are mostly followers of Imam Hanafi.
+The organization originally operated under the name of Then India Maunatul Islam Association of Fiji since it was officially formed in 1942.
 One of the most prominent past President and Speaker of the Association was the late Hon S.M.
 Koya.

 Rewa Planters Union (1943)

 The Rewa Planters Union was formed on 14 July 1943 at a meeting attended by 1500 cane farmers from Rewa Province, Fiji.
 The union was formed in reaction to the strike of cane farmers taking place in the Western Division.
 The Government had appointed a commission to inquire into the farmers' grievances and the Rewa farmers wanted to send a representative to it.
 The Rewa Planters Union took an active role in the negotiations for the 1950 cane contract.
 With the closure of the Nausori sugar mill in 1959, the union ceased to exist.